hexatex/generic-streaming-service/README.md

 This project contains four micro services.

 ### Auth
 Authenticate the user, allow the user to select a profile.
 The profile will contain a list of mirrors for the other client apis.
-Mirror lists will be selected based on current location and account/profile selected.
+Mirror lists will be selected based on client, current location and account/profile selected.

 ### Accounts
 This service will supply the client with account/profile specific data, such as account, profile & feed.